labgem/PPanGGOLiN/paper/paper.md

 Most gene-level tools rely on a predefined occurrence threshold to split gene families into different partitions, leading to inconsistent predictions depending on genome quality and diversity.
 PPanGGOLiN instead uses a statistical method relying on both gene family occurrence patterns and graph topology to partition families into: *persistent*, *shell*, and *cloud* genomes.
 Among dozens of gene-level pangenomic tools, only mOTUpan [@buck_motupan_2022] and micropan [@snipen_micropan_2015] also use statistical partitioning.

-Additionally, PPanGGOLiN builds on its graph-based representation and fine-grained partitioning to identify RGPs, spots and conserved modules; analyses unique to PPanGGOLiN.
+Additionally, PPanGGOLiN builds on its graph-based representation and fine-grained partitioning to identify RGPs, spots, and conserved modules; analyses unique to PPanGGOLiN.

 # New features
 ## Projection: pangenome annotation of external genomes